lenstronomy.Plots package

 Parameters:

-• center – [center_x, center_y], if specified, uses this as the center
+• center (list or None) – [center_x, center_y], if specified, uses this as the center

-• plot_scale – string, log or linear, scale of surface brightness plot
+• plot_scale (str) – Log or linear, scale of surface brightness plot

 Returns: